sparkflows/writing-new-node/docs/README_Writing_New_Nodes.md

 ## Examples

-Below are some example of new Nodes in this repo:
+The following folders contain some examples of new Nodes in this repo written in Java and in Scala:

 * https://github.com/sparkflows/writing-new-node/tree/master/src/main/java/fire/nodes/examples
 * https://github.com/sparkflows/writing-new-node/tree/master/src/main/scala/fire/nodes/examples